garden-io/garden/docs/reference/commands.md

 Examples:

-    garden test                   # run all tests in the project garden test my-test           # run the my-test Test action garden test my-module         # run all tests in the my-module module garden test *integ*           # run all tests with a name containing 'integ' garden test *unit,*lint       # run all tests called either 'unit' or 'lint' in the project garden test --force           # force tests to be re-run, even if they've already run successfully garden test --watch           # watch for changes to code
+    garden test                     # run all tests in the project garden test my-test             # run the my-test Test action garden test --module my-module  # run all Tests in the my-module module garden test *integ*             # run all Tests with a name containing 'integ' garden test *unit,*lint         # run all Tests ending with either 'unit' or 'lint' in the project garden test --force             # force Tests to be re-run, even if they've already run successfully garden test --watch             # run all Tests and watch for changes to code garden test my-test -w          # run the my-test Test action and re-run whenever its sources change

 #### Usage